apache/inlong-website/community/how-to-release.md

 ### Generate GPG Key
 :::caution
 - Name is best to keep consistent with your full name of Apache ID
 - The mailbox used is apache.
-It is recommended that pg -k view all the keys.
-If the first one is not the key of the apache mailbox, if you need to specify the key in the step for encryption operation, the parameter is -u
+It is recommended that pg -k view all the Key ID.
+If the first one is not the Key ID of the apache mailbox, if you need to specify the Key ID in the step for encryption operation, the parameter is -u
 - Make sure that there is only one key, and delete the keys of other spare mailboxes first
 - Name is best to only use English to avoid garbled
 :::